 Is Cincinnati Children’s screening for COVID-19 symptoms at entrances?

 Yes, to protect our patients, their families and our staff during the outbreak, Cincinnati Children’s is screening parents, visitors and employees every day before they enter patient care areas.
 You will also be given a mask to wear while you are at the medical center.

-> Learn about the difference between screening and testing and whether your child can be tested at Cincinnati Children’s.
+> Learn about screening details, the difference between screening and testing and whether your child can be tested at Cincinnati Children’s.

-Siblings or other children under 18 are NOT allowed at the hospital.
+- Siblings and other children under 18 are NOT allowed at the hospital.